Efficient End-to-end Language Model Fine-tuning on Graphs: Introduction

 \section{Introduction}

 Graph neural networks (GNNs) have been widely used for representation learning on graph-structured data~\citep{hamilton2020graph, ma2021deep}, and they achieve promising state-of-the-art performance on various graph learning tasks, such as node classification, link prediction, and graph classification.
-Numerous graphs within these domains exhibit nodes that are linked to textual attributes, leading to the prevalence of text-attributed graphs (TAGs).
-TAGs provide a graph-based framework for representing textual data and illustrating connections between phrases, sentences, or documents through edges.
-The fusion of textual attributes and graph topology constitutes a valuable wellspring of information, bolstering representation learning in real-world applications such as recommender systems~\citep{jin2023amazon}, citation graphs~\citep{hu2020open, yang2016revisiting}, social networks ~\citep{hamilton2017inductive}, and knowledge graphs~\citep{wang2021wikigraphs}.
+Numerous graphs in real-world applications exhibit nodes that are associated with textual attributes, leading to the prevalence of text-attributed graphs (TAGs).
+TAGs provide a graph-based framework for representing textual data and the connections between them through edges.
+The fusion of textual attributes and graph topology constitutes valuable information, bolstering representation learning in real-world applications such as recommender systems~\citep{jin2023amazon}, citation graphs~\citep{hu2020open, yang2016revisiting}, social networks ~\citep{hamilton2017inductive}, and knowledge graphs~\citep{wang2021wikigraphs}.

 In the context of GNNs, shallow text embeddings such as Bag-of-Words~\citep{harris54} and Word2Vec~\citep{mikolov2013efficient} are usually extracted from raw textual data and used as the numerical node attributes in GNNs due to their superior simplicity and efficiency.
 However, as they do not fully capture the complex textual semantic features, these approaches inherently restrict the performance of downstream tasks.
 On the other hand, the recursive feature aggregation in GNNs results in the well-known neighborhood explosion problem~\citep{hamilton2017inductive} such that the computation of each node involves its $L$-hop neighbors with $L$ feature aggregation layers.
-This not only leads to significant scalability challenges but also limits the exploration of more complex and powerful deep learning techniques such as LLMs for the representation learning on TAGs.
+This not only leads to significant scalability challenges but also limits the exploration of more complex and powerful deep learning techniques such as LMs for the representation learning on TAGs.